//this is the mailchimp popup form //ShareThis code for sharing images

 1. Cultural Diversity

 The first type of diversity in a workplace is cultural diversity.
-That would entail understanding and appreciating the backgrounds and upbringings of each applicant.
+This would entail understanding and appreciating each applicant's backgrounds and upbringings.

 This type of diversity also reflects your applicant pool's beliefs, heritage, world perspectives, behaviors, and languages.
 Hence, integrating this aspect into your recruitment strategies allows you to bridge cultural gaps and learn from each other.